clare-jisc/ultimate-wagtail-developers-course/README.md

 ### List of useful wagtail imports
 - `from django.db import models`
+- `from django.core.exceptions import ValidationError`
+  - used to apply custom validation to fields on a page, set specific rules for content editor to abide by, supports SEO optimisation etc
 - `from wagtail.models import Page`
 - `from wagtail.admin.panels import FieldPanel, MultiFieldPanel, HelpPanel`
 - `from wagtail.fields import RichTextField`